Up to 50% off sofas & mattresses — limited‑time deals.

 Which one felt best for long movie nights?

-Thorton Modular felt the most effortless for long sessions because the space and layout flexibility let different body types settle in without crowding.
-Doherty was the coziest single-piece option, but it benefited from adding a small lumbar pillow for better posture.
+Thorton Modular felt easiest to live on for long sessions because the extra space and flexible layout let different body types settle in without crowding.
+Doherty was the coziest single-piece option, though we liked it more with a small lumbar pillow.

 Which sofa was best for working on a laptop?

-Winnick was the most consistent for laptop work because it encouraged a steadier upright posture and made it easy to shift positions without losing support.
+Winnick was the most consistent laptop sofa in our testing because it held a steadier upright posture and made it easy to shift positions without losing support.

 Which option is easiest to live with in a busy household?

-Thorton Modular was the most forgiving day to day thanks to its performance-fabric practicality.
-Among the budget sofas, Doherty’s darker upholstery did the best job hiding everyday wear compared to lighter tones.
+Thorton Modular was the lowest-stress option day to day thanks to its performance-fabric practicality.
+Among the budget sofas, Doherty’s darker upholstery hid everyday wear better than the lighter options.

 What if I’m shorter and deep seats bother me?

 Goodwin was the easiest fit for shorter sitters in our group because the seat depth felt more naturally manageable.
-Winnick often needed a pillow assist to keep a comfortable upright posture.
+Winnick often needed a pillow behind the back to feel right.

 Which is the best value if I just want a comfortable sofa under $500?